openreachtech/eslint-inspector/README.md

 ## Usage

 1. First, place your ESLint configuration file (such as `.eslintrc.json`, `.eslintrc.js`, etc.) in the root directory of your project.
-2. Create directory of lint sample codes, and put sample files.
+2. Create directory of intent error codes, and put intent error files.
-3. Use `ESLintInspector` created with file path to the directory of sample codes.
+3. Use `ESLintInspector` created with file path to the directory of intent error codes.

 ## Structure of directories